datacommonsorg/website/docs/developer_guide.md

 ### Debug Flask in Visual Studio Code

-1. Update variables in 'env' of 'Flask' configurations in .vscode/launch.json as needed.
+1. [Optional] Update variables in 'env' of 'Flask' configurations in .vscode/launch.json as needed.

-1. In vscode left hand side menu, click on "Run and Debug".
+1. In the left hand side menu of VS Code, click on "Run and Debug".

-1. On top of the "Run and Debug" pane, select "DC Websie Flask" and click on the green "Play" button.
+1. On top of the "Run and Debug" pane, select "DC Website Flask" and click on the green "Play" button.

-This brings up Flask server from Debugger.
-Now you can set break point, inspect variables from the Debug pane.
+This brings up Flask server from the debugger.
+Now you can set break point and inspect variables from the debugger pane.

 A full tutorial of debugging Flask app in Visual Studio Code is in [here](https://code.visualstudio.com/docs/python/tutorial-flask).